-All About: Infant Massage
+All About Infant Massage

-All About: Infant Massage
+All About Infant Massage

 How does infant massage benefit babies?

 Physical health, mental health, and development are all impacted when using infant massage for your little one.
-Appropriate stimulation of the baby’s sense of touch will positively affect psychosocial development and encourages attachment with mom.
+Appropriate stimulation of the baby’s sense of touch will positively affect psychosocial development and encourage attachment with mom.

-According to the International Association of Infant Massage, “Both research and anecdotal evidence from families have shown that there are many ways that babies and families may benefit from infant massage.
+According to the International Association of Infant Massage, “Both research and anecdotal evidence from families have shown that there are many ways that babies and families may benefit from infant massage."

-An important note: try to wait 30 minutes after a feeding to do a massage to prevent any vomiting.
+• Wait at least 30 minutes after a feeding to do a massage to prevent any vomiting.

 "When you give your baby a massage, you're actually stimulating her central nervous system," explains Tiffany Field, PhD, director of the Touch Research Institute at the University of Miami School of Medicine.